JohnDirewolf/tlhIngan/README.md

 Now I have used Python and the tkinter library to create an app to assist in learning Klingon with similar techniques I have been using over the years.

 ## Contents
-main.py - the main file that creates the app window. classes.py - contains the classes for the tables and flash cards constants.py - all the color, height, width, fonts, and other formatting constants.
-Also constants for the JSON file keys. database.py - loads the dictionaries and provides them to the app.
+- `main.py`: the main file that creates the app window.
+- `classes.py`: contains the classes for the tables and flash cards
+- `constants.py`: all the color, height, width, fonts, and other formatting constants.
+Also constants for the JSON file keys.
+- `database.py`: loads the dictionaries and provides them to the app.
 /dictionary
-    dictionary.json - Contains the Klingon language in a dictionary of lists using the constants from constants.py as the list key and each list is dictionaries of the
+    - `dictionary.json` - Contains the Klingon language in a dictionary of lists using the constants from constants.py as the list key and each list is dictionaries of the
-                      English, Klingon, and if needed Syntactic Type tables.json - Contains the column and row headers as well as the correct Klingon for all the entry boxes.
+                      English, Klingon, and if needed Syntactic Type
+    - `tables.json` - Contains the column and row headers as well as the correct Klingon for all the entry boxes.
 It is a dictionary of lists of arrays, using the constants from constants.py as the list key.
 Index 0 is the column headers, 1 is the row headers, and 3 is a list, 2-D or other format, for the table.

 ## Requirements
 Python 3.12.2 or better
+tkinter package (if it is not part of your Python distribution already)

 ## Installation & Setup